occopus/docs/sphinx/source/user/tutorial-flowbster.rst

    - you may follow the help on `collecting the values of the attributes for the plugin <createinfra.html#collecting-resource-attributes>`_
    - you may find a resource template for the plugin in the `resource plugin tutorials <tutorial-resource-plugins.html>`_

-   The downloadable package for this example contains a resource template for the ec2 plugin.
+   The downloadable package for this example contains a resource template for the nova plugin.

 #.
 Make sure your authentication information is set correctly in your authentication file.
 You must set your email and password in the authentication file.
 Setting authentication information is described :ref:`here <authentication>`.